AndrewBanks10/simpler-redux/README.md

 -   `mergeProps` - Redux connect `mergeProps` parameter.
 -   `reduxOptions` - Redux connect `options` parameter.
 -   `storeIsDefinedCallback` - Once the module's react component render is called for the first time, this callback will be invoked with the simpler redux store as a parameter.
 So it will be called before any possible user interactions.
+-   `noStoreParameterOnServiceFunctions` - Used in conjunction with `storeIsDefinedCallback`.
+This will cause simpler-redux to not add the store parameter when calling the service functions.
+This should not be used for shared modules.
+-   `reducerKey` - Used only in conjunction with `initialUIState`.
+When both of these are specified simpler-redux will build the mapStateToProps function directly from the keys in `initialUIState`.
+-   `initialUIState` - Used only in conjunction with `reducerKey`.
+When both of these are specified simpler-redux will build the mapStateToProps function directly from the keys in `initialUIState`.
+This can be only used when your react component props only needs state from the declarative state definition `initialUIState`.

 **Return Value**
 None